amitmerchant1990/reverie/reviewerfaq.md

 ## Communication

 ### Who contacts reviewers to kick off reviewing?
-The action editors email all reviewers to kick off reviewing.
+The editor-in-chief email all reviewers to kick off reviewing.

 ### How can I communicate with reviewers?
 You may communicate with reviewers using the discussion forum.
 In OpenReview, you should see a button labeled "Official Comment" at the top of the paper forum.
 Click on it to open a message form.
+You can also select to exclusively message certain sub-groups, e.g. only reviewer 2.

 ### How can I communicate with the action editor?
 In OpenReview, you should see a button labeled "Official Comment" at the top of the paper forum.
 Click on it to open a message form.